jaspereb/SimpleSliderHand/README.md

 This is not intended to be an off the shelf solution.
 Using very fine tendons without bearings will not support cycle limits in the thousands but we have not found any issues running this hundrends of times.
 There are many improvements that could be made to the design, but very few of these come without additional complexity or cost.
 It does take a bit of practice and tuning to get the tendon (fishing line) tension right, and there is still a small amount of backlash.
 It is possible to add tensioning springs but these tend to get broken if something goes wrong.
 If you require very precise (<3mm) positioning or torque control this is not a good solution.

 # Where to start
-If you intend to actually construct this design start by looking through the bill of materials.
+If you intend to actually construct this design start by reading the whole of BuildInstructions.pdf.
 The major components are:

 * mx28T dynamixel servomotor
 * 12mm linear rail and 2 carts